pingone-davinci/documentation/docs/redviolet/README.md

 # Red Violet Connector

-Authors: Red Violet, Inc.
+Authors: IDI, LLC.

 # Introduction

-The coreIDENTITY connector to Ping's Davinci platform serves an integral part of onboarding workflows.
-Using coreIDENTITY, you can easily perform identity data verification as part of a comprehensive KYC workflow. coreIDENTITY's KYC check can be performed in parallel or as part of a waterfall workflow to verify the consumer's PII data.
-In addition, the Ping connector can be used to perform attribute verification such as phone number verification, SSN verification, and address verification for workflows that require real-time verification of attributes.
-IDI has a full suite of Identity Data services to enable you to handle onboarding, transacting, and personalizing your consumer identity data while providing synthetic fraud signals.
+IDI's coreIDENTITY Connector provides a seamless method to implement low friction identity workflows for your customers.
+The connector enables input of claimed identity data and returns match results against our authoritative source data.
+The results include match/no-match/partial-match at the identity and attribute level.
+In addition, IDI returns synthetic ID and fraud flags which uses our suite of fraud checks and algorithms.
+The API will also return match scores, reason codes, data source classifications, and OFAC check.

+In addition to Identity Verification, the connector also returns current PII information for a claimed identity.
+Enterprises can use this capability to maintain freshness of consumer information, ensure continual KYC compliance, and implement solutions such as verified pre-fill.

+The DaVinci connector easily enables you to implement our KYC API's for Identity Verification or Identity Data Refresh as part of your identity workflows.
+It can be implemented post doc-verification to address the high 'indeterminant' signals from most doc auth processes.
+In addition, the API's allow for single attribue verification such as SSN or phone verification to enable step-up authorization or processes such as pre-verified pre-fill.

 # Setup